-A total of \$2,000,000 was budgeted in FY 2019-20, FY 2020-21, FY 2021-22, FY 2022-23 and FY 2023-24 for both new and previously submitted requests; a similar amount is budgeted in FY 2024-25.
+A total of \$2,000,000 was budgeted in FY 2019-20, FY 2020-21, FY 2021-22, FY 2022-23, FY 2023-24 and FY 2024-25 for both new and previously submitted requests; a similar amount, necessary to meet match guarantees established in policy, is budgeted in FY 2025-26.
 Any unclaimed funds from new guaranteed slots shall be distributed equally among campuses with slots awaiting match.
 No funding will be specifically set aside for First-Generation Scholarships, but matching will be determined by campus assessments of their priorities and preferences, as reflected in their rank-order lists of all Endowed Professorship and First-Generation Scholarship match requests submitted by the campus during the funding cycle.